Fergie Responds To Video Of Quentin Tarantino Biting & Bruising Her

-On Thursday, Jezebel posted a behind-the-scenes video from the set of Planet Terror in which Grindhouse co-director Quentin Tarantino can be seen biting Fergie, who has a role in the film.
+On Thursday, Jezebel posted a behind-the-scenes video from the set of Planet Terror in which Grindhouse co-director Quentin Tarantino can be seen biting Fergie, an actress in the film.
 Tarantino was participating in the scene to help Fergie's performance, and ended up giving her a bruise that she later shows the camera.

 "As I was filming the scene where the zombies attack me, Quentin really got into it," she says in the interview.
 "I think he had a lot of fun with that."